 The state will take care of me

-If you find yourself unable to work because of an injury or illness you might be eligible for Employment and Support Allowance.
+If you can’t work because of an injury or illness you might be eligible for Employment and Support Allowance.
+Payments depend on your circumstances and the seriousness of your illness or disability.

 I can’t afford it